-- · To develop a comprehensive understanding of exisiting classroom practices To develop a critical understanding of textbook lessons of individual subjects and their suitability for learning. - To draw lessons from innovative classroom practices of alternative or progressive schools. - To draw linkages between various pedagogy courses and classroom practices - To critically review policy and state documents on education and seek to effect ideas into classroom practices. - To develop and design alternative teaching-learning materials.
-To assess factors that contribute to a classroom culture, its creation and maintenance.

-- 10 assess factors that contribute to a classroom culture, its creation and mainterance.
-To explore possibilities of innovations and create space for alternative practices.
-10 design, choose, organise and conduct individual and group activities.
-10 reflect on personal experiences of classroom management in terms of students' involvement, interest, discipline, communication, time management, organisation of materials, design and choice of activities.
+- To develop a comprehensive understanding of exisiting classroom practices - To develop a critical understanding of textbook lessons of individual subjects and their suitability for learning. - To draw lessons from innovative classroom practices of alternative or progressive schools. - To draw linkages between various pedagogy courses and classroom practices. - To critically review policy and state documents on education and seek to effect ideas into classroom practices. - To develop and design alternative teaching-learning materials.
+To assess factors that contribute to a classroom culture, its creation and maintenance - To explore possibilities of innovations and create space for alternative practices. - To design, choose, organise and conduct individual and group activities. - To reflect on personal experiences of classroom management in terms of students' involvement, interest, discipline, communication, time management, organisation of materials, design and choice of activities.